amoeedm/order-placement-system/README.md

 14. Tried to bundle with Webpack.
 15. Created and written README.md.

-Basic idea has been to break problems down to smaller problems, make a functioning implementation, then adding all functions and continuing to next small problem.
+Basic idea has been to break problems down to smaller problems, make a functioning implementation, then adding all functions and continuing to next small problem.<br/><br/>

 ## Future improvements